GoogleChrome/web.dev/src/site/content/en/blog/isinputpending/index.md

 Most work in today's JS ecosystem gets done on a single thread: the main thread.
-This provides a robust execution model to developers, but the user experience can suffer drastically if script executes for a long time, responsiveness in particular.
+This provides a robust execution model to developers, but the user experience (responsiveness in particular) can suffer drastically if script executes for a long time.
 If the page is doing a lot of work while an input event is fired, for instance, the page won't handle the click input event until after that work completes.